flowersteam/explauto/doc/about.rst

     :alt: alternate text
     :figclass: align-center

-    The explauto architecture involves three processing levels.
+    The Explauto architecture involves three processing levels.
 M and S are the motor and the sensory space.
 X is called the *interest space*: it corresponds to M in motor babbling stategies and to S in goal babbling ones.
+Light arrows are training signals.

 Explauto builds upon these research and provides a software library to simulate autonomous exploration in virtual an robotic agents.